kelvin1095/rust-web-project/README.md

 ### Frontend:

 -   Better Design (Never ending).
+-   I want to add functionality where user can select a word and it will show the meaning.
 -   Displaying the quiz after receiving data from the backend:
     -   A game of mix and match.
 5 seems like a good number.
+    -   Build sentences using provided blocks.
     -   Multiple choice with 4 options.
-    -   Build sentences using provided blocks.

 ### Database: